ElshanGambarov/Wazuh_OpenSSH_decoder/OpenSSH_bruteforce.md

 ![](./media/image17.jpg)

-Add these lines to the ossec.conf file on the Wazuh manager.
+Add these lines to the ossec.conf file on the Wazuh manager and restart wazuh-manager service.
 It means that if rule 100013 is triggered, then netsh will run using alert credentials.